butaixianran/happy_new_tab/README.en.md

 The AI was asked to use Google Fonts, but it claimed that due to network issue, it switched to Font Awesome while retaining Google Font filename.

 # ChangeLog
+### v1.1.0
+* After opening the popup page, if the current tab already exists in the group selected on the popup, a "Remove Tab" button will be displayed, allowing the page to be removed from that group.